keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

   Opening the OpenShift Web Console in the default browser...
   ```

 1. From the previous output, we still need to execute some commands.
-To access the cluster, first set up your environment by following 'crc oc-env' instructions.
+To access the cluster, first set up your environment by **following 'crc oc-env' instructions**.

   ```
   crc oc-env
-  eval $(crc oc-env)
   ```

+Negative
+: Following the instructions that are given from this command before proceeding.

-1. Login as an `admin` with the command that from the log output above.
-Please make sure to use the correct password that you see on your own screen.
+Now login as an `admin` with the command that from the log output above.
+Please make sure to *use the correct password that you see on your own screen*.

   ```
   oc login -u kubeadmin -p yourpassword https://api.crc.testing:6443
   ```

 Negative
-: Depending on your machine, it might take a while (3-5 minutes) for CRC to ready and accept your login request.
+: Depending on your machine, it might take a while (3-5 minutes) for CRC to be ready and to accept your login request.
 Please be patient.

 ### Other options to run CodeReady Containers